zeruhur/loner-assistant/docs/USER_MANUAL.md

 A **Session** represents a single sitting or chapter of your story.

+- In the **Play** view, the **Current Session Card** at the top displays your active session.
-- In the **Play** view, use the "Manage Sessions" button to create or switch sessions.
+- Use the "Manage Sessions" button to create or switch sessions.
 - **Session Notes** are auto-saved as you type.

 ### Characters